LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

     }

     protected abstract PayloadState makeRequest();

-    protected enum PayloadState {
-        REQUEST_SENT,
-        RESPONSE_RECEIVED,
-        REQUEST_FAILED_TO_SEND,
-        RESPONSE_NOT_RECEIVED,
 }
-}
 ```

 ## Performance Testing

-I created two projects to test various ways of creating and caching counters to check how performant each option is.
+To compare the relative performance of these approaches, I created two projects to test different ways of creating and caching counters.
 The [first project](https://github.com/LajosPolya/Micrometer-Performance) contains various example patterns used to create and increment counters.
-The [second project](https://github.com/LajosPolya/JMH-Test) contains the JMH testing harness.
+The [second project](https://github.com/LajosPolya/JMH-Test) contains the Java Microbenchmark Harness (JMH) testing harness.
+JMH is a JVM tool specializing in performance testing applications where nanosecond accuracy is a necessary.
 JMH recommends this two project approach to ensure that the benchmarks are correctly initialized and produce reliable results.

-I tested five options, these benchmarks are synonymous with the examples above, with the addition of one bonus test.
+I tested five scenarios:
 1. Using Micrometer to create a counter every time it is incremented. :black_circle:
 2. Creating a counter once, storing a reference to it, and using that reference to increment the counter. :white_circle:
 3. Using Micrometer to create a counter with one tag every time it is incremented. :red_circle: